 I honestly knew very little about Hawaii.
 So I did my usual quick history lesson on the car ride to the hotel and I didn’t learn nearly as much as I wanted to.

 Alana teaches the history seamlessly, interweaving it with food and how the cuisine and all of its vastness came about.
-I wanted to try SO many of the recipes but I settled on this Shoyu Chicken and I’ve made it nearly five times since making it for these photos.
+I wanted to try SO many of the recipes, but I settled on this Shoyu Chicken with Hawaiian Mac Salad.
+And I’ve made it nearly five times since making it for these photos.

 It’s super easy and tastes SO delicious over a bed of rice and mac salad (my other favorite).
 It’s dreamy.